-Highly desirable
+R92 Forest plots Highly desirable

-Restrict the number of Tables and Figures to a small number to convey key findings without affecting the readability of the review text.
-Tables (typically implemented as Additional Tables) and Figures (including RevMan flow charts, RevMan forest plots and imported graphics) may be added to reviews and included in the body of the text.
-Reviews should try and avoid including more than six such Tables and Figures.
-Further Tables and Figures can be included as supplementary material (e.g. as 'Data and analysis' forest plots or within appendices).
-R86 Consistency of results Mandatory Ensure that all statistical results presented in the main review text are consistent between the text and the 'Data and analysis' tables.
-R87 Different scales Mandatory Explain how studies measuring an outcome of interest using different scales (such as alternative rating scales that measure symptoms or behaviour) were combined, stating whether positive or negative values reflect benefit or harm.
-If data from different scales are combined and presented on a standardized scale (such as a standardized mean difference), it is important to clarify that a positive effect size has the same meaning for every study.
-The direction of benefit or harm must be stated MECIR conduct standard 62 (If studies are combined with different scales, ensure that higher scores for continuous outcomes all have the same meaning for any particular outcome; explain the direction of interpretation; and report when directions were reversed.)
-R88 Interpretability of results Mandatory Ensure that key findings are interpretable, or are re-expressed in an interpretable way.
-For instance, they might be re-expressed in absolute terms (e.g. assumed and corresponding risks, NNTs, group means), and outcomes combined with a standardized scale (e.g. SMD) might be re-expressed in units that are more naturally understood.
-If clinically important effect sizes are well understood, these should be provided to aid interpretation.
-R89 Studies without usable data Mandatory Comment on the potential impact of studies that apparently measured outcomes but did not contribute data that allowed the study to be included in syntheses.
-There is good evidence of selective outcome reporting among clinical trials.
-Outcomes that are believed to have been measured but are not reported in a usable format may therefore be systematically different from those that are usable, introducing bias.
-'Usable' in this sense refers both to incorporation in a meta-analysis and to consideration in non-statistical syntheses of findings.
-Authors might consider using a table to indicate which studies contribute data to the outcomes of interest in the review.
-MECIR conduct standard 40 (Include studies in the review irrespective of whether measured outcome data are reported in a 'usable' way.
-R90 Missing outcome data Highly desirable Discuss the implications of missing outcome data from individual participants (due to losses to follow up or exclusions from analysis).
-MECIR conduct standard 65 (Consider the implications of missing outcome data from individual participants (due to losses to follow up or exclusions from analysis).)
-R91 Skewed data Highly desirable Discuss the possibility and implications of skewed data when analysing continuous outcomes MECIR conduct standard 66 (Consider the possibility and implications of skewed data when analysing continuous outcomes)

-R92 Forest plots Highly desirable plots (u in RevM data from multiple studies in forest sing the 'Data and analyses' structure an) wherever possible, providing it is ble to do so.
+Present data from multiple studies in forest plots (using the 'Data and analyses' structure in RevMan) wherever possible, providing it is reasonable to do so.

 Presenting data in forest plots can be useful even if the studies are not combined in a meta-analysis.
-[PRISMA item 20] R93 Multiple subgroup analyses and sensitivity analyses Highly desirable differen studies, nting multiple sensitivity analyses or t ways of subgrouping the same present these in summary form (e.g. Table or Figure) and not in multiple lots.
-[PRISMA item 23] R94 Labels on plots Mandatory interver e directions of effect and the ition groups in forest plots with the itions being compared.
+[PRISMA item 20]

+R93 Multiple subgroup analyses and sensitivity analyses

+If presenting multiple sensitivity analyses or different ways of subgrouping the same studies, present these in summary form (e.g. a single Table or Figure) and not in multiple forest plots.

+R94 Labels on plots

+Label the directions of effect and the intervention groups in forest plots with the interventions being compared.

 By default, RevMan currently uses 'Experimental' and 'Control' as labels.
 It is helpful to replace these with more specific intervention names, and essential if the ordering is swapped (or for head-to-head comparisons).
 Directions of effect should be used as consistently as possible within a review.

-R95 Risk of bias across studies Highly desirable bias acr each ke leads to results of the assessment of risk of oss studies (and across domains) for y outcome, and state whether this concerns about the validity of the s findings.
+R95 Risk of bias across studies

+Present results of the assessment of risk of bias across studies (and across domains) for each key outcome, and state whether this leads to concerns about the validity of the review's findings.

 Considerations of risk of bias across studies are required for assessments of the quality of the body of evidence (e.g. using GRADE).

-[PRISMA item 22] R96 Reporting biases Highly desirable potentia results of any assessment of the al impact of reporting biases on the findings.
+R96 Reporting biases

+Present results of any assessment of the potential impact of reporting biases on the review's findings.

 MECIR conduct standard 74 (Consider the potential impact of reporting biases on the results of the review or the meta-analyses it contains.)
-[PRISMA item 22] R97 'Summary of findings' table Highly desirable accordin Chapter (version results f group (v interver interver importa (e.g. sca number outcom for each populat baseline appropr effect (i measure a 'Summary of Findings' table og to recommendations described in 11 of the Cochrane Handbook 5 or later).
-Specifically: include or one clearly defined population with few exceptions); indicate the ation and the comparison tion; include seven or fewer patient- nt outcomes; describe the outcomes le, scores, follow-up);indicate the of participants and studies for each e; present at least one baseline risk dichotomous outcome (e.g. study ion or median/medium risk) and e scores for continuous outcomes (if iate); summarize the intervention f appropriate); and include a e of the quality of the body of e for each outcome.
+[PRISMA item 22]

+R97 'Summary of findings' table

+Present a 'Summary of Findings' table according to recommendations described in Chapter 11 of the Cochrane Handbook (version 5 or later).
+Specifically: include results for one clearly defined population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patient-important outcomes; describe the outcomes (e.g. scale, scores, followup);indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); summarize the intervention effect (if appropriate); and include a measure of the quality of the body of evidence for each outcome.

 MECIR conduct standard 75 (Include a 'Summary of Findings' table according to recommendations described in Chapter 11 of the Cochrane Handbook (version 5 or later).
+Specifically:

-Specifically: include results for one population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patient-important outcomes; describe the outcomes (e.g. scale, scores, follow-up); indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); summarize the intervention effect (if appropriate); and include a measure of the quality of the body of evidence.)
+- •include results for one population group (with few exceptions); - •indicate the intervention and the comparison intervention; - •include seven or fewer patient-important outcomes; - describe the outcomes (e.g. scale, scores, follow-up); - •indicate the number of participants and studies for each outcome; - •present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); - •summarize the intervention effect (if appropriate); and - •include a measure of the quality of the body of evidence.)
 [PRISMA item 24]

+R98 Assessments of the quality of the body of evidence

 Provide justification or rationale for any measures of the quality of the body of evidence for each key outcome.
 If a 'Summary of findings' table is used, use footnotes to explain any downgrading or upgrading according to the GRADE system.

 MECIR conduct standard 76 (Use the five GRADE considerations (study limitations, consistency of effect, imprecision, indirectness and publication bias) to assess the quality of the body of evidence for each outcome, and to draw conclusions about the quality of evidence within the text of the review.)